TheAio/CC-AM/AM_Syntax.md

 AM interprates instructions line by line, so every new line is a new instruction.
 The instructions avaible are:

-JMP X Y ZZZ - Jump to line ZZZZ if X is equal to Y
+JMP X Y ZZZZ - Jump to line ZZZZ if X is equal to Y

 STR X Y - Store intager X at location Y